j256/simplezip/README.md

 	// write a file-header to the zip-file zipOutput.writeFileHeader(header);
-	// add optional central-directory info to the file such as text flag zipOutput.addDirectoryFileInfo(
+	// add optional central-directory info to the file such as text flag
+	// this will be written to disk at the end of the zip zipOutput.addDirectoryFileInfo(
 		CentralDirectoryFileInfo.builder().withTextFile(true).build());
 	// write file data from file, buffer, or InputStream